 Please see detailed directions on our website for application and payment.
-Link on upper right of the 2N course webpage http://2n.mit.edu/ or direct to link of http://naval-pro-summer.mit.edu/
+Link on upper right of the 2N course webpage http://naval-pro-summer.mit.edu/

 It is critical that you provide the name of your training coordinator and/or the person who will be making the tuition payment on your application as we must receive payment in order to hold your place in the course - without payment (or obligated funds via approved SF-182) we may need to release your seat to someone else on the wait list.